EtheaDev/SKIAShellExtensions/README.md

 2. If you have already used the installer uninstall the components from system.

-3. To install manually the dll run the `Setup\Register64bit.bat` (run-as-administrator).
+3. To Uninstall/Install manually the dll run the `Unregister_Register.cmd` (run-as-administrator).

-4. If you wanto to uninstall the dll you use the `Setup\UnRegister64Bit.bat`

-5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).
+4. If you want to continue to change code and rebuild the dll, Unregister the dlls and beware to close all Explorer instances.

 ## Release Notes ##

+09 Nov 2022: ver.
+1.1.0
+- Updated to Skia4Delphi 4.0.1
+- Fixed settings filename

 24 Set 2022: ver.
 1.0.1
 - Fixed Setup registering 32bit dll